Quadriffis/immortal-millionaire/8 - have your money generate money.md

 I was so utterly disappointed.
 Was this the kind of person I would have to deal with if I wanted to grow my wealth?
 Was the banking sector filled with dead-eyed snobbish 'advisors' that would not give me the light of day until I was a millionaire?

-The day was still young, do I resolved to give the vanguard corporation itself a call.
+The day was still young, so I resolved to give the vanguard corporation itself a call.
 Turns out they have an Amsterdam office.
-I expected to be taking to a receptionist who would connect me to an even worse banker.
+I expected to be talking to a receptionist who would connect me to an even worse banker.
 After all, this was the company behind the assets my bank would trade for me.

 - Vanguard: "Hello this is X from vanguard"
 - Me: "Hello, my name is Mentor.
-I a looking to start a portfolio and have read many recommendations for vanguard."
+I am looking to start a portfolio and have read many recommendations for vanguard."
 - Vanguard: "That is good to hear!
 It's always exciting when a person decides to start investing"
 - Me: Confused.
 Is that enthusiasm?
 "So can I open an account with you directly?"
 - Vanguard: "Ah sir, I'm afraid we don't do dealings with consumers directly in the Netherlands.
 We only do that in the US."